prithupareek/farm-to-table-app/README.md

 > Note: To run the webserver on your machine, you need to add the .env secret file in the ```client``` directory of the webserver manually.
 Contact @prithupareek for the file.

 ### Deploying
 The master branch contains the most up-to-date code for the webserver.
-To deploy onto aws ssh into it using the aws script in the repo and git pull master.
+To deploy onto aws, first merge master into release and then ssh into the aws ec2 isntance using the aws script in the repo and git pull release.
 You will need the .pem file for this to work.
 Contact @prithupareek for this.
 You can then temporarily run the site using these commands:

 1. Build the NodeJS Dependencies
 ```bash